Thunderball (soundtrack)

-Thunderball is the soundtrack album for the fourth James Bond film Thunderball.
+Thunderball is the 1965 soundtrack album for the fourth James Bond film Thunderball.

 The album was first released by United Artists Records in 1965 in both monaural and stereo editions, with a CD release in 1988.
 The music was composed and conducted by John Barry, and performed by the John Barry Orchestra.
 This was Barry's third soundtrack for the series.
-The soundtrack was still being recorded when it came time for the album to be released, so the LP only featured twelve tracks from earlier in the film; an expanded edition with six bonus tracks was released for the first time when the album was reissued on Compact Disc on 25 February 2003 as part of the "James Bond Remastered" collection.
+The soundtrack was still being recorded when it came time for the album to be released, so the LP only featured twelve tracks from earlier in the film; an expanded edition with six bonus tracks was released for the first time when the album was reissued on compact disc on 25 February 2003 as part of the "James Bond Remastered" collection.
 Additionally, the music in the film was unfinished days before the film's release in theatres due to a late change by Eon Productions to use a title song with the same name as the film.
+The title theme "Thunderball" was performed by Tom Jones.